 After this, the room opens up to the bed area where you find your 2 queen beds, dresser/entertainment center, and attached desk and chair.
 This is a super cute, chic work space.

 At this point, premium rooms, will also have a large open space, big enough to fit a roll in.

 I wish they had included a comfy chair, sofa, or table and two dining chairs here.
 I found the lack of seating options a miss in the larger premium rooms.
 Though the standard rooms did not have a feeling of something missing.
 My premium room on the 5th floor also had a great view of the parks, and at night is a great place to view fireworks.

 Insider Tip For SunCoast Park Hotel: Not wanting to view fireworks from the pool/patio, but your room doesn’t have a park view?
 Head to the top floor(s) and walk to the end of the hall where a giant window gives you a great view of the fireworks when they are running.

 The next room type is a King Suite.
-King Suites open to a small living area with a pull out sofa, chair, coffee table, desk, and entertainment center.
-As you walk down the hall you will find your bathroom before entering the bed area, with comfortable king bed and another television.
+King Suites open to a small living area with a pull-out sofa, chair, coffee table, desk, and entertainment center.
+As you walk down the hall you will find your bathroom before entering the bed area, with a comfortable king bed and another television.

 This room type also seems to have enough room for a roll-in/cot to be added.

 During my tour of the hotel rooms, the manager noted that their roll-ins are good twin size, able to sleep a tall teenager.

 Finally, we have ADA Accessible Rooms.
 The one I toured was a king with pull-out sofa.
 It was extremely spacious so you would have no problem utilizing a wheelchair or bringing an ECV to this room.